 First query users and Groups in the Domain(searching to add in the permissions) was very slow, and in the Web Client, sometimes we see the Domain with double entries or could not find the users/groups.

-Also when we look at the vCenter permissions(vCenter level, or just Folder / Cluster level) we see also the user/group with double entries(like domain.com\user and domain\user) and when try to remove any of these permissions one was always resident and will not be deleted.
-No errors, no warnings, just cant delete.
+Also, when we look at the vCenter permissions(vCenter level, or just Folder / Cluster level), we see the user/group with double entries(like domain.com\user and domain\user) and then try to remove any of these permissions one was always resident and will not be deleted.
+No errors, no warnings, just can’t delete.

 Note: vsphere.local users and groups did not show this behavior.
-So my focus needs to be in the AD and Identify Sources to troubleshoot.
+So my focus needs to be on the AD and Identify Sources to troubleshoot.

-Try to Stop/restart the Services to see if it fix the issue, but no luck.
+Try to Stop/restart the Services to see if it fixes the issue, but no luck.
 Rebooting the VCSA also did not work.
-While troubleshooting the issue, and knowing that there was double AD entries, somehow Domain alias and Domain Full Name was set in the system identity.
+While troubleshooting the issue, and knowing that there were double AD entries, somehow Domain alias and Domain Full Name were set in the system identity.
 Checking logs did not find anything related that could help(just some references to domain and domain.com), not the issue itself.

-Googling the issue, did not find anything related to the same issue(exactly), but did find a VMware KB regarding some VCSA upgrade(that was not the case here, since is a new installation), but it shows a workaround to fix the issue regarding vCenter Server Appliance database to have the full domain name instead of an alias.
-Since we had both, it makes since to me that this could fix the issue.
+Googling the issue did not find anything related to the same issue(exactly), but did find a VMware KB regarding some VCSA upgrade(that was not the case here, since it is a new installation), but it shows a workaround to fix the issue regarding vCenter Server Appliance database to have the full domain name instead of an alias.
+Since we had both, it makes sense that this could fix the issue.

 How to fix the issue:

-Before started, do a full backup of your VCSA, or at least do a Snapshot.
-In case of problems, you can always rollback.
+Before starting, do a full backup of your VCSA, or at least do a Snapshot.
+In case of problems, you can always roll back.

 So login to your VCSA using shell and root user.

-Note: Don;t forget that after you login you need to enable the BASH shell and run it.
-If you get: Shell is disabled, then you need to run the shell.set to enabled.
+Note: Don’t forget that after you log in, you need to enable and run the BASH shell.
+If you get: Shell is disabled, you need to run the shell.set to enabled.